 It is a good idea to shred printouts of your

 Equipment Do I Need?

-For PC Banking you will need an IBM-compatible personal
+For PC Banking you will need a personal

 modem.
 Your browser must support 128-bit encryption.
 To access

-Internet Banking you need Internet access and a browser with a
+Internet Banking you need Internet Explorer 9 or higher and

 Frequently Asked Questions